MFA GUIDE · 2026

 The program is entirely interdisciplinary: painting, sculpture, printmaking, photography, and moving image are all housed under one roof and in constant conversation.
 There are no separate departments, no siloed tracks.
 Students are expected to develop an expanded practice that refuses easy categorization — which is precisely what Columbia’s faculty, whose own work frequently crosses boundaries, models.

 The tuition ($77,840/year) is the highest of any art MFA in this guide.
-Columbia offers need-blind admission and significant funding packages, but few students graduate debt-free.
+Columbia does not publish a need-blind admission policy for this program.
+Funding packages can be significant, but few students graduate debt-free.
 This financial reality is part of what you are evaluating when you apply.

 01